Gundaker, Prince of Liechtenstein: In Habsburg service

 His father was a Lutheran and he had raised his children as Lutherans.
 At the beginning of the 17th century, Gundakar and his brothers converted to Catholicism.
 Gundakar wrote a vindication, entitled "Motives that moved me to accept the Catholic faith".

 His conversion facilitated his ascent at the imperial court.
 He served under Emperors Matthias, Ferdinand II and Ferdinand III.
 He began his career at court in 1599 as chamberlain.
 In the following years he accompanied Archduke Matthias on military expeditions to Hungary and was present at the siege of Buda.
 In 1606, he served several times as an ambassador and in 1608, he accompanied Matthias on his campaign in Bohemia against Rudolf II.
 He became a councillor at the Exchequer in 1606 and he led the department from 1613.
 As early as 1608, he appears to have acted as Vice Chancellor of the Exchequer.
 He was also a councillor in the Chamber of Lower Austria.
-Between 1614 and 1617, he held various positions, including Land Marshal of Lower Austria, Chief Hofmeister to Archduke Charles John and Chief Hofmeister to the Empress Consort Anna of Tyrol.
+Between 1614 and 1617, he held various positions, including Land Marshal of Lower Austria, President of the Hofkammer, Chief Hofmeister to Archduke Charles John and Chief Hofmeister to the Empress Consort Anna of Tyrol.

 His real political rise coincided with the beginning of the Thirty Years' War.
 In 1618 he led a delegation to the Estates of Silesia.
-His task was to prevent Silesia from joining the Bohemian revolt.
+His task was to prevent Silesia from joining the Bohemian Revolt.
 This attempt, however, failed.
 Then, at the beginning of the year 1619, he was sent as an ambassador to various princes, electors and prince-bishops to formally notify them of the death of Emperor Matthias.
-Informally, he would discuss the Bohemian revolt.
+Informally, he would discuss the Bohemian Revolt.
 Secretly, he negotiated with Duke Maximilian I of Bavaria and other Catholic princes about military assistance to the Catholic League, in view of the impending war.
 In the same year, he undertook a second mission, to the spiritual electors, to prepare the election of Ferdinand II as the next emperor.
 He also visited Elector Palatine Frederick V, even though the court in Vienna already knew that Frederick was about to play an important role in the Bohemian revolt.
 Gundakar was present when Ferdinand was elected and continued to accompany him.
-He negotiated with the Upper Austrian Estates about their position with regards to the Bohemian revolt.
+He negotiated with the Upper Austrian Estates about their position with regards to the Bohemian Revolt.
 The Austrians did not formally break with Bohemia.
 After the Imperial victory, Gundakar was tasked with punishing the supporters of the rebellion in Upper Austria.

 From 1621, he was a secret councillor and a close political adviser to the Emperor.
 Especially in the period before 1626, he was influential as the leader of the Privy Council.
 After 1625, he was Obersthofmeister.
 However, he was displaced from that position by Hans Ulrich von Eggenberg, who was a supporter of Wallenstein and leader of the "Spanish" party at the court.
 This turned Gundakar into an enemy of Wallenstein.